Bachelor of Arts (BA)Offered by:

 You’ll use our current facilities for your research, fieldwork and course work, which include state-of-the-art:

 - Television Studio

 - Sound Editing Suites

 - Learning Center (shared with Communication Studies)

-After graduation, you’ll join the ranks of successful alumni who inform and entertain hundreds of thousands of readers and listeners every day.
-They report everywhere, from Afghanistan to London; write about arts and culture; cover local beats for community newspapers; anchor and produce broadcasts; and establish blogs on innumerable topics.
+After graduation, you’ll join the ranks of successful alumni who inform and entertain hundreds of thousands of readers, listeners and viewers every day.
+They report everywhere, from Afghanistan to London.
+They write about arts and culture, cover local beats for community newspapers, anchor and produce broadcasts, and establish blogs on innumerable topics.

 But you are not bound to the field of journalism.
 Your journalistic skills might take you down many possible careers paths, including:

 - Public relations and corporate communications